Posts

 Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

-Usman Bin Affan (RA) The Third Rashidun Caliph
+Usman Bin Affan (RA) - The Third Rashidun Caliph

 Usman bin Affan (RA) was a companion and son-in-law of Prophet Muhammad (PBUH).
 He also became the third Caliph of the Rashidun Caliphate after the martyrdom of the second Caliph Umar (RA).
 Usman is famous for his generosity, which earned him the title of Ghani (the generous).
 He married two daughters of Muhammad (PBUH): Ruqayyah (RA) and Umm-e-Kulsum (RA).
 Due to this, he is also known as Zul-Nourain (Possessor of Two Lights).
-He was the last Islamic ruler whose Capital was Madinah.
+He was the last Islamic ruler with Madinah as Capital .
 His martyrdom during his caliphate began the division among Muslims, which even prevails today.
 Early Life Usman (RA) was born in Makkah in 577 AD in the Bani Umayyad clan of the Quraysh tribe.
 His father’s name was Affan bin al-As while his mother was Urwa bint Kariz, a cousin of Prophet Muhammad (PBUH) .
 Usman (RA) was a successful merchant and one of the wealthiest among the Makkans.
-Life as a Muslim He was a close friend of Abu Bakr (RA) .
-In 611 AD, he accepted Islam after a dis
+Life as a Muslim Usman was a close friend of Abu Bakr (RA) .
+In 611 AD, he accepted Islam after a

 Umar Bin Khattab (RA) - The Greatest Muslim Ruler